dhiraj-instalily/hr_intelligence/README.md

 1. Parse the PDF (if not already done)
 2. Extract individual resumes
-3. Process resumes with LLM for accurate schema extraction
+3. Process resumes with GPT-4o for accurate schema extraction
 4. Populate the database (if the script exists)

 ### 4. Run Individual Steps